rich-drechsler/bytedump/src/Makefile.md

 If you poke around in the GNU make manual you'll find the following description of variable names

-    A variable name may be any sequence of characters not containing ‘:’, ‘#’, ‘=’, or whitespace.
-However, variable names containing characters other than letters, numbers, and underscores should be considered carefully, as in some shells they cannot be passed through the environment to a sub-make.
+  > A variable name may be any sequence of characters not containing ‘:’, ‘#’,
+  > ‘=’, or whitespace.
+However, variable names containing characters other than
+  > letters, numbers, and underscores should be considered carefully, as in some
+  > shells they cannot be passed through the environment to a sub-make.

 in section 6.

-I was surprised - the huge character set allowed in variable names is something I had never noticed (or maybe just never remembered).
-I can't think of a good reason to use the entire character set, so I'll continue to choose makefile variable names that a shell would accept.
-Leaning on the environment as the reason to "shrink the character set" is as questionable today as it was when that sentence was added to the manual.
+I was surprised - the "huge" character set allowed in variable names is something I never noticed.
+I can't think of one good reason to use the entire character set, so all of the variables in these makefiles have names that a shell would also be happy with.
+Leaning on the environment as the excuse to "shrink the character set" is as questionable today as it was when that sentence was added to the manual.

+Check the man page for any shell (e.g., dash.1) and you'll undoubtedly find wording something like,

+  > Variables set by the user must have a name consisting solely of alphabetics,
+  > numerics, and underscores - the first of which must not be numeric.

+as the description of characters that are allowed in shell variable names.
+I don't recall ever needing a makefile variable name that wasn't covered by this character set.

-### Variable Assignments
+### Setting Variables

+After you've picked a name for a makefile variable you'll want to assign a value to it.
+GNU make supports a pretty confusing collection of assignment operators that are listed together in the first paragraph in section 6.5 of the GNU manual

+  > To set a variable from the makefile, write a line starting with the variable
+  > name followed by one of the assignment operators ‘=’, ‘:=’, ‘::=’, or ‘:::=’.
+  > Whatever follows the operator and any initial whitespace on the line becomes
+  > the value.

+The discussion of variables in section 6 of GNU manual leaves much to be desired and adjectives, like recursively, simply, or immediately, that are attached to "expanded variable assignment" never helped me understand what's going on.
+Fortunately, the only assignment operator I use in the makefiles in this repository is ":=" and if you just pretend it works something like a shell's assignment operator you'll probably be fine.

-### Variable References
+### Using Variables

 GNU make lets you use `$(VARNAME)` or `${VARNAME}` to reference makefile variables.
 Two visually similar choices, particularly when one of them is claimed by every